DanielEspanadero/hackathon-jobarcelona22-back-javascript/README.md

 # 👨🏻‍💻 JOBarcelona '22 | Back-end 👨🏻‍💻

-_This package has been developed from scratch by [Daniel](https://github.com/DanielEspanadero)._
+_This package has been developed from scratch by [Daniel Españadero](https://github.com/DanielEspanadero)._

 _This is one of the qualifying challenges that are part of the [JOBarcelona '22 online hackathon](https://nuwe.io/challenge/jobarcelona-'22-back-end).
 The result of this challenge will allow the winners to attend the face-to-face hackathon that will take place on May 31, 2022 at the Camp Nou._

-_The code to decrypt the password is located in the path src/helpers/password-pdf.js 😉_
+_The code to decrypt the password is located in the path `src/helpers/password-pdf.js` 😉_

 ## Translations 💬